Chairman Emeritus, CME Group, Inc.

 Mr. Melamed, a Holocaust survivor, found safety in the U.S. during World War II.
 The story of his escape as a child from Bialystok, Poland, as he and his parents miraculously outwitted the Nazis, was an odyssey that took two years.
 The escape spanned three continents, six languages, the Trans-Siberian railroad, and Japan---courtesy a life-saving transit visa from Japanese Counsel General to Lithuania, Chiune Sugihara---happily ending in the United States in 1941.

 The Chicago Mercantile Exchange, today the CME Group, is the world’s largest futures market where Melamed serves as Chairman Emeritus, is a member of its Board, and chairman of its Strategic Steering Committee.
 Melamed has been an adviser to the U.S. Commodity Futures Trading Commission (CFTC) and has served as special adviser on futures markets to governments worldwide.
 In 1982, Mr. Melamed led the futures industry in the creation of the National Futures Association (NFA), an independent self-regulatory organization.
 He served as its founding chairman and remains as its Permanent Special Advisor.
 In 2010 he was appointed to the International Advisory Council (IAC) of the China Securities Regulatory Commission, (CSRC).
-Mr. Melamed serves on the Board of the Scholar Rescue Fund, New Schools for Chicago, The Chicago Council on Global Affairs, and the Becker Friedman Institute for Research in Economics at the University of Chicago.
+Mr. Melamed serves on the Board of the Scholar Rescue Fund, LEAP Innovations, The Chicago Council on Global Affairs, and the Becker Friedman Institute of the University of Chicago.

 * * *